ElsevierSoftwareX/SOFTX-D-21-00134/docs/source/introduction.rst

 =============
 Introduction
 =============
-emipy is a python package to analyse industrial emission sources within Europe. <br>
+emipy is a python package to analyse industrial emission sources within Europe.
 The package accesses data from the European Environmental Agency and Eurostat, and allows to generate a desired data set with clearly structured filter functions.
 Furthermore, functions are provided that allow a quick visualization of the data.

 =============